akuity/kargo/docs/docs/30-how-to-guides/14-working-with-stages.md

 # Working With Stages

-Each Kargo stage is represented by a Kubernetes resource of type `Stage`.
+Each Kargo Stage is represented by a Kubernetes resource of type `Stage`.

 A `Stage` resource's `spec` field decomposes into three main areas of concern: